Saivion Smith: Dallas Cowboys

-On April 10, 2020, he was signed as a free agent by the Dallas Cowboys.
+On April 10, 2020, Smith was signed as a free agent by the Dallas Cowboys.
 On August 1, he was placed on the reserve/COVID-19 list, and was activated eight days later.
-He was waived on September 5, 2020 and signed to the practice squad the next day.
+Smith was waived on September 5, and was re-signed to the team's practice squad the following day.
 On September 26, he was promoted to the active roster to replace an injured Chidobe Awuzie.
-He was waived on October 20, and re-signed to the practice squad two days later.
-He was elevated to the active roster on October 31, November 7, December 8, and December 12 for the team's weeks 8, 9, 13, and 14 games against the Philadelphia Eagles, Pittsburgh Steelers, Baltimore Ravens, and Cincinnati Bengals, and reverted to the practice squad after each game.
-On December 19, 2020, he was placed on the practice squad/injured list.
+Smith was waived on October 20, and re-signed to the practice squad two days later.
+He was elevated to the active roster on October 31, November 7, December 8, and December 12 for the team's Weeks 8, 9, 13, and 14 games against the Philadelphia Eagles, Pittsburgh Steelers, Baltimore Ravens, and Cincinnati Bengals, and reverted to the practice squad after each game.
+On December 19, Smith was placed on the practice squad/injured list.
 On January 4, 2021, he signed a reserve/future contract.
 On May 5, 2021, he was waived after the Cowboys used eight of their 11 selections in the 2021 NFL draft on defensive players.

 Seattle Seahawks

 On May 6, 2021, Smith was claimed off waivers by the Seattle Seahawks.
-He was waived on July 26, 2021.
+He was waived by the Seahawks on July 26.

 Denver Broncos

 On August 3, 2021, Smith signed with the Denver Broncos.
-He was waived on August 31, 2021 and later re-signed to the practice squad.
-He was released on October 26.
+He was waived by Denver on August 31, and later re-signed to the team's practice squad.
+Smith was released by Denver on October 26.